 - In support of small businesses and of economic growth, energy literacy education should include and support the concept of local energy security, to encourage communities to work together to keep energy dollars local, through energy conservation and local generation.

-We look forward to working with the province of Ontario in building together an economy and environment that are sustainable.
+We look forward to working with the province of Ontario in building together an economy and environment that are sustainable, plus we have some projects with the Lake Worth FL rekeying service in the buildings to make some changes.

 The written submission given to the 2016 Ontario Budget Consultation as part of a presentation by Mary Jane Patterson, Executive Director of REEP Green Solutions held at Kitchener City Hall on February 3, 2016.